 It is not a big surprise that Greece has introduced their myDATA E-Books and E-Invoicing requirements.
 Currently, tax administrations all around the world, such as the IAPR tax authority in Greece, are using technology more than ever before to collect and analyze more data from taxpayers, often in real time or near real time.
 What began as a Business-To-Government (B2G) legislation first evolved in Latin America into a B2B initiative.
 Originally, Latin American businesses billed the government, but not each other, with e-invoices.
 Then, seeing an opportunity to expand a successful anti-fraud strategy to a much greater part of the economy, Latin American countries, led by Brazil and Mexico, spread e-invoicing into the B2B domain.
 In recent years, this trend towards a digital government has spread across the globe with Greece now picking up this initiative and imposing their own legal requirements for the electronic submission of VAT-related data to their NAV tax authority system.
 Other examples of similar legal requirements include SDI in Italy, SII in Spain, RTIR and EKEAR in Hungary, XRechnung and ZUGFeRD in Germany and many more country-specific requirements that are currently being developed.

-Initially, the deadline for compliance with the Greek myDATA E-Invoice and E-Books regulations was set for 1st October 2020.
-However, exactly on that date, the Greek tax authority published a statement introducing last-minute changes.
-After having evaluated the preparedness of businesses as a result of COVID-19, the Greek AADE tax authority decided to provide taxpayers in scope with additional time by recategorizing the roll-out of the myDATA rules to a voluntary pilot program for 2020.
-This means that the rest of 2020 is used as a phase, in which you can voluntarily opt to report your VAT data of the final calendar quarter of 2020 (October – December 2020) electronically through the myDATA portal.
-The mandatory phase has instead been deferred to 1st January 2021, meaning that all businesses that keep accounting records according to the Greek Accounting Standards are required to submit the VAT-relevant E-Invoice and E-Books data to the IAPR myDATA platform.
+The deadline for compliance with the Greek myDATA E-Invoice and E-Books regulations was set for 1st January 2021, after postponing from the initial deadline on 1st October 2020.
+However, after having evaluated the preparedness of businesses as a result of COVID-19 and following requests from market participants, it was necessary that the first quarter of 2021 was offered as additional time for training and adaptation of companies to myDATA.
+The Greek AADE tax authority decided to provide taxpayers in scope with additional time by recategorizing the roll-out of the myDATA rules to a voluntary pilot program for 2021.
+This means that the remaining time before the deadline is used as a phase, in which you can voluntarily opt to report your VAT data of the first calendar quarter of 2021 (January – March 2021) electronically through the myDATA portal.
+The mandatory phase has instead been deferred to 1st April 2021, meaning that all businesses that keep accounting records according to the Greek Accounting Standards are required to submit the VAT-relevant E-Invoice and E-Books data to the IAPR myDATA platform.
+Note that data which is issued during the 1st quarter of 2021 still needs to be submitted to the myDATA platform no later than the 31st October 2021.
 Non-compliance with these legal requirements will be sanctioned with penalty fees.

 In case you use SAP ECC or SAP S/4HANA to manage your Greek accounting processes, it is crucial to make the necessary SAP adaptions to ensure compliance with the Greek myDATA rules.
 Please click the following button or leave a comment in the Comments section below to request our demo of SAP Document Compliance for myDATA Greece and learn how we can help you with your own SAP compliance project.